Getting to Know Types of Screen Printed Transfers – Standard Ink Types

 Thanks to an adhesive backing that lines each transfer, Goof Proof® is very forgiving when it comes to time, temperature, and pressure settings and can go on a wide variety of garment types: cotton, polyester, or a blend thereof.
 This makes Goof Proof® the bread and butter of the ink world; it is, by far, the best-selling item in our lineup.
 (And if you ever apply Easy Prints® Numbers or Letters or even Express Names™ to the back of a jersey, guess what – you’re enjoying the ease of use that Goof Proof® provides.)

-Goof Proof® / Polytrans or Hot Split – which is better?
+Goof Proof® or Hot Split – which is better?
 Higher opacity ink or unfettered color placement?
 Increased ease of use or a softer feel?
 We in the Dealer Services Department generally recommend going with Goof Proof®, although the perfect fit, of course, depends in large part upon the demands of your order and, much more importantly, the needs of your customer.
-Run through these issues with him before you call to place your order – it just may be that he’ll be more willing to put up with that extra outline to keep his favorite, fuzzy sweatshirt.
+Run through these issues with them before you call to place your order.